rishishah02/pi-calculator/README.md

 # pi-calculator
-C++ code to approximate the value of pi through the use of Monte Carlo Simulation
+C++ code to approximate the value of π through the use of Monte Carlo Simulation